-Estimated Capital Cost: \$6.2m 2026/2028
+- Estimated Capital Cost: \$6.2m 2026/2028

-Funding: Loan with interest and repaid principal being
+- Funding: Loan with interest and repaid principal being funded by Targeted Rates

+- Operating Costs: Minimal

 If the existing South Branch becomes unusable, as often happens in wet weather, Westport risks water outages.

 Similarly, if Tunnel#1 collapses, Westport will be forced to undertake the work under urgency and pay more for pumping from an alternative source.